 Belin’s central district is known as Mitte, and this is a great area to stay, with loads of cafes, restaurants and the incredible Museum Island.
-From here, you can use Berlin’s excellent public transport system to get to the different districts or walk or cycle if the weather is decent.
+You can use Berlin’s excellent public transport system from here to get to the different districts, walk, or cycle when the weather is decent.

-As there is currently construction taking place at Gendarmenmarkt, I suggest staying near Babelplatz instead.
-I recommend staying at Arcotel John F. It’s located in Mitte, between Babelplatz and Museum Island.
-It’s less than 5 minutes from the Christmas market.
+Construction is currently taking place at Gendarmenmarkt, so I suggest staying near Bebelplatz instead.
+I recommend staying at Arcotel John F. It’s located between Bebelplatz and Museum Island in Mitte.
+It’s less than a 5-minute walk from the Christmas market.

 Location of Gendarmenmarkt Christmas Market

 2. Charlottenburg Palace – The Royal Christmas Market

 With the stunning Charlottenburg Palace as the backdrop, it’s easy to see why this is one of the best Christmas markets in Berlin.

 The Charlottenburg market upholds cherished traditions, with candied apples being a particular favourite amongst the festive fare.
 More than 250 stalls offer both local and internationally handcrafted gifts and produce.